 Laura Minu Nowzohour (she/her)

 Hi there!
-I am a PhD candidate in International Economics at the Graduate Institute Geneva.
+I recently obtained my PhD in International Economics from the Geneva Graduate Institute and joined the ECB's Economist Graduate Program in September 2022.
 My research interests lie at the intersection of macro, finance and environmental economics.
 In my papers, I have utilized both theoretical models as well as text mining and econometric techniques to investigate e.g. how environmental policy uncertainty affects firms (more details on my research below).
-Having interned at the IMF, the ECB and the DIW econ, I am motivated by research questions that matter for economic policy towards a more equitable and sustainable global economy.
-My affinity to social justice issues motivated me to co-found Women in Econ Léman together with two friends (more details on other stuff I do below).
+Generally, I am motivated by research questions that matter for economic policy towards a more equitable and sustainable global economy.
+My affinity to social justice issues motivated me to co-found Rare Voices in Economics together with two friends (more details on other stuff below).
 In my free time, I enjoy hiking, surfing, playing football and couch potatoing with a good book.

 Co-authored with J. Noailly and M. van den Heuvel